-After 3 mornings of 5am wake ups, my kids were fading when it came to morning game drives (despite a few afternoon naps of 2 hours!!!), so we decided to tag team as parents and I headed out alone on the first morning game drive at Ezulwini River Lodge.
+After 3 mornings of 5am wake ups, my Safari Kids were fading when it came to morning game drives (despite a few afternoon naps of 2 hours!!!), so we decided to tag team as parents and I headed out alone on the first morning game drive at Ezulwini River Lodge.

 I had a quick shower under the stars in the pitch dark (I somehow missed that there was an indoor shower too!) and headed on my way, leaving 3 sleeping bodies in bed.